Girls Just Want to Have Fun: Europe

+Oceania

+In Australia, the song debuted on the Kent Music Report Top 100 on February 27, 1984.
+It entered the Top 10 in only its third week on the chart and reached No. 1 on March 26, 1984.
+It topped the chart for two weeks and then remained at No. 2 for four weeks behind Nena's "99 Luftballons".
+It stayed on the chart for 21 weeks and was the 9th biggest-selling single of the year.
+In New Zealand, the song debuted at No. 21 on April 1, 1984, and peaked at No. 1 on May 6, 1984, where it stayed for three weeks.

-In Netherland and New Zealand "Girls Just Want To Have Fun" made the year end charts for the Top 100 of 1984.
+In the Netherlands and New Zealand "Girls Just Want To Have Fun" made the year end charts for the Top 100 of 1984.
 On the ARC (American Radio Chart), "Girls Just Want To Have Fun" reached number 1 and made the Top 40 songs of the year for 1984.
-In Mexico "Girls Just Want To Have Fun" stayed in the Top 5 for five months and reached number 1 on October 1, 1984; the song remained number one for six weeks.

 Music video

-The release of the single was accompanied by a quirky music video.
-It cost less than US$35,000, largely due to a volunteer cast and the free loan of the most sophisticated video equipment available at the time.
+The release of the single was accompanied by a music video.
+It cost less than US$35,000, largely due to a volunteer cast and the free lending of sophisticated video equipment.
 The cast included Lauper's close friend, professional wrestler/manager "Captain" Lou Albano in the role of Lauper's father while her real mother, Catrine, played herself.
 Lauper later appeared in World Wrestling Federation storylines opposite Albano and guest-starred on The Super Mario Bros.
 Super Show! episode "Robo Koopa/Captain Lou is Missing", in which Albano portrayed Mario (Albano also played himself in the episode).
 This collaboration was the catalyst for the "Rock 'n' Wrestling" connection that lasted for the following two years.
 Lauper's attorney, Elliot Hoffman, appeared as her uptight dancing partner.
 Also in the cast were Lauper's manager, David Wolf, her brother, Butch Lauper, fellow musician Steve Forbert, and a bevy of secretaries borrowed from Portrait/CBS, Lauper's record label.
 A clip of the 1923 film The Hunchback of Notre Dame is featured as Lauper watches it on television.

+Billboard reported that the music video used a "state-of-the-art computer system", a Quantel Mirage computer at Broadway Video, to create special effects.
+Peter Rudoy, then general manager of Broadway Video, explained that this was the first time the system had been used for a music video and noted that the instrumental section of the video had a "bubbly feeling".
+Director Edd Griles and producer Ken Walz wanted to create a visual representation of this "bubbly feeling", and took an image from the video and then "wrapped it into the shape of a bubble".